Tag Archives: Bushwalking in South East Queensland

 The Black Bootlace Orchid

 The Black Bootlace Orchid ( Erythrorchis cassythoides ) is a leafless climbing orchid.
 It has thin, dark brown to black stems that climb up to five metres up tree trunks.
-It has displays of 10 to 30 yellow to green flowers.
+The Bootlace has displays of 10 to 30 yellow to green flowers.
 Surprisingly, a Bootlace popped up in my suburban native garden in SEQ, lasted several years, then died back for no reason that I could figure out.

 Flowers of Bootlace Orchid.
 Girraween NP